Skip to main content

 Testing Leo Types

 Developers can test that record and struct fields match their expected values.
-In example_program.leo, a record is minted transition function shown here:
+In example_program.leo, a record is minted by an entry function shown here:

 record Example {